Oyelowo/kubernetes-kafka-kraft-grpc/instructions.md

 Kafka

-# KRaft mode Kafka on Kubernetes
+## Kafka: KRaft mode Kafka on Kubernetes

 Resources for a tutorial that covers running KRaft mode Kafka v3.0.0 on a Minikube-based Kubernetes cluster.